carsontang/carsontang.github.com/_posts/2013-05-12-understanding-ruby-code-blocks-and-procs.md

 {% endhighlight %}

 In methods, we have the ability to call a code block with the `yield` keyword.
-To call code block stored within a Proc object, use the `call` method on that object.
+How do we call the code block stored within a Proc object then?
+Simple: use the `call` method on that object.

 {% highlight ruby %}
 code_block_object.call